enayatmoallemi/Moallemi_et_al_SDG_SSP_Assessment/README.md

 use and modify the code, without warranty, so long as you provide attribution to the authors.

-The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in **.
+The authors reserve the rights to the article content, which is currently submitted for publication to One Earth.